SWAT: Spatial Structure Within and Among Tokens

-Token Mixing happens in different ways in Transformers \cite{dosovitskiy2020image, touvron2021deit} and Mixers \cite{tolstikhin2021mixer, touvron2021resmlp}.
+Token Mixing happens in different ways in Transformers \cite{dosovitskiy2020image,touvron2021deit} and Mixers \cite{tolstikhin2021mixer,touvron2021resmlp}.
 In Transformers, each token attends to every other token pairwise and dynamically (w/ input-dependent weights).
 In an attention block, a MHSA layer is sandwiched between two Linear projection layers.
 Here, by design, token mixing (i.e., information sharing among tokens) happens while also mixing channels.
 These Linear layers may reshuffle channels and waste our newly-introduced structure within tokens, as there is not even a skip-connection to save it.
 In contrast, in Mixers, token mixing is done with static relations (w/ learned weights), while not reshuffling channels.
 Simply put, tokens are mixed channel-wise, without damaging the structure within tokens.
 Therefore, we follow different designs in Transformers and Mixers to introduce our \textit{token mixing with channel structure}.

 \paragraph{Transformers:} We insert a 2D Conv in-parallel\footnote{Why in-parallel?
-To match the capacity.
-Refer to Sec. \ref{subsec:design}.} to the Linear layers before and after MHSA, to explore the channel structure (structure within tokens).
+To retain a capacity (params) similar to the baseline.
+Refer to Appendix for more details.} to the Linear layers before and after MHSA, to explore the channel structure (structure within tokens).
 See \fref{fig:swat_deit} bottom-left.
-After SWAT tokenizer, the channel dimension $C$ has an internal structure of $c\times h\times w$ (as in \fref{fig:overview}, with usual notation), which we use to reshape the input as, Here, $B$ represents batch, $N$, num. of tokens and $C$, embedding dimension.
-When a 2D Conv is applied on this tensor\footnote{Note that here we consider a PyTorch-like channel-first implementation of convolution (eg: 2D Conv has an input shape of $B\times C\times H\times W$).}, it can mix channel information similar to a Linear layer, but also considering the inductive bias of channel structure.
+After SWAT tokenizer, the channel dimension $C$ has an internal structure of $c\times h\times w$ (as in \fref{fig:overview}, with usual notation), which we use to reshape the input as,

+Here, $B$ represents batch, $N$, num. of tokens and $C$, embedding dimension.
+When a 2D Conv is applied on this tensor\footnote{Here we consider a PyTorch-like channel-first implementation of convolution (eg: 2D Conv has an input shape of $B\times C\times H\times W$).}, it can mix channel information similar to a Linear layer, but also considering the inductive bias of channel structure.